- Scrolling to About the Community Grants Program

 Acquittal reports for quick response grants must be submitted no later than one month after the activity has been completed.

-All other grants require final reports to be submitted no later than eight weeks after the agreed completion date of the project unless otherwise agreed in your funding agreement.
+All other grants require final reports to be submitted no later than six weeks after the agreed completion date of the project unless otherwise agreed in your funding agreement.

 FAQs